 Advanced Chinese: Reading and Writing.

 Designed for students who are approaching advanced level Chinese but need further refinements on vocabulary usage and formal expression, this course aims at increasing reading and composition capabilities with a primary focus on language accuracy and appropriateness.
-Students will be exposed to a large amount of authentic and formal Chinese texts covering current issues in China to obtain the skills necessary to complete various writing tasks.
+Students will be exposed to a large amount of authentic and formal Chinese texts covering political issues, social structure, and economic development in China to obtain the skills necessary to complete various writing tasks.
 (Writing-intensive.)
+(Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, Any 200-level or 300-level course conducted in Chinese or consent of the instructor.
 Taught in Chinese Maximum enrollment, 12.

-This course will focus on a wide range of social and cultural issues of Taiwan.
-Students in this class will be exposed to a large number of authentic and academic Chinese texts covering various issues of Taiwan to obtain the skills necessary to produce effective argumentative writing.
+This course will focus on a wide range of social and cultural issues in Taiwan.
+Students in this class will be exposed to a large number of authentic and academic Chinese texts.
+They will understand Taiwanese social structure and cultural landscape while obtaining the skills necessary to produce effective argumentative writing.
 Particularly designed for advanced-level Chinese students who want to achieve near-native proficiency in reading and writing skills.
 Taught in Chinese.
 (Writing-intensive.)
+(Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
 Prerequisite, Any 200-level or 300-level course conducted in Chinese or consent of the instructor.
-Maximum enrollment, 20.
-Chen-An Chou.
+Maximum enrollment, 18.
+TBA.

 Current Issues in Greater China.

-Presentation and analysis of different perspectives on 21st-century Greater China Region, including geopolitical and economic issues, social changes, political situation and popular culture.
-Class materials includes documentaries, video/films, web sources and traditional texts.
+Presentation and analysis of different perspectives on the 21st-century Greater China Region, including geopolitical and economic issues, social structure and changes, political situation, and popular culture.
+Class materials include documentaries, video/films, web sources, and traditional texts.
 Short papers and oral presentation.
 Particularly designed for students who wish to improve their speaking and writing skills before working on their senior projects.
 (Writing-intensive.)
-Prerequisite, Any 300-level course in Chinese or consent of instructor.
+(Writing-intensive.)
+(Social, Structural, and Institutional Hierarchies.)
+Prerequisite, Any 200-level or 300-level course conducted in Chinese or consent of the instructor.
 Taught in Chinese.
-Maximum enrollment, 20.
+Maximum enrollment, 18.
+TBA.

 This course is designed to improve students’ oral Chinese proficiency to advanced level and to help students prepare for ACTFL Oral Proficiency Interview (OPI).
 Through guided discussions on various topics in both formal and informal settings, students will be trained to master Chinese speaking skills to support opinion, hypothesize, and discuss topic concretely and abstractly in a fluent and accurate manner.
 Prerequisite, Limited to senior Chinese concentrators or consent of the instructor.
 Taught in Chinese.
 Maximum enrollment, 12.
 The Department.